PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 It felt -- and to a degree, still feels -- like I'm just punching the clock, doing the same hours, but with less results, and a lot more disappointment, but of course, I covered _some of_ that in the retrospective.

-So I started using [the results of the retro](/2018/12/31/Wow-what-a-year/#adapt) to figure out what gave me energy, and what I wanted to focus on: what did I do that could continue to give me concrete, repeatable, identifiable results, directly correlated with my inputs, much like coding did -- and continues to.
+So I started using [the results of the retro](/2018/12/31/Wow-what-a-year/#adapt) to figure out what gave me energy, and what I wanted to focus on: what did I do that could continue to give me concrete, repeatable, identifiable results, directly correlated with my inputs, much like coding did (and continues to).

 Now, I love my job.
 I love that I can enable and empower so many people in the position that have.
-I love that I have the responsibility and accountability for the amazing work that were are continuing to produce at an amazing rate.
+I love that I have the responsibility and accountability for the amazing work that we're continuing to produce at an amazing rate.
 I honestly love my colleagues and the company I work for!
 I'm continually amazed by the people I've hired and the great jobs they are doing.
 I'm just trying to make clear, to myself, what areas it is that I **want** to improve, and then I can check if that's something I **could**, or _should_, do in my current role.